How to stop forgetting what you studied for the FE exam.

 For example, if you’re about to start Mathematics and Statistics (B. Single-variable calculus-integrals), spend the first 20 minutes reviewing what you learned from the previous study session (example: derivatives).
 Review your personal notes, equation sheets, diagrams, etc. Do NOT just review the equations, the logic and concepts are the most important.

 Tip: I also recommend applying the same strategy when transitioning from one subsection into another.
 For example, if you are about to start a new section (example: Section C – Vector Operations), spend 20-30 minutes reviewing your notes/concepts/calculation notes/equation sheets you developed from the previous section (Section B. Single-variable Calculus).
 Focus on the concepts and the logic!

 Tip: I also recommend to apply the same strategy transitioning from one subsection into another.
 For example, if you are about to start section C. Vector operations from scratch, spend 20-30 minutes reviewing your notes/concepts/calculation notes/equation sheets you developed from the previous section B. Single-variable calculus.
 Focus on the concepts and the logic!

 2) 15-20 minutes personal equation sheet/note taking/active writing

 Tip: The timing is not set in stone.
-It largely depends on the difficultly of the subject and on your overall understanding of the material.
-Always ask yourself: “I’m I understanding what I just reviewed and learned?”
+It largely depends on the difficulty of the subject and on your overall understanding of the material.
+Always ask yourself: “Do I understand what I just reviewed and learned?”

-I would love to know about your study strategy and techniques that you may be using right now to help you not forget what you learned.
-I hope you found this helpful as you are preparing for your exam.
+I would love to know about your study strategy and any techniques that you may be using right now to help you not forget what you learned.
+I hope you find this helpful as you are preparing for your exam.
 In the meantime, I wish you the best.